Shlomo Gaisin: JudaBlue (2004–2013)

-Zusha (2013-present)
+Zusha (2013–present)

 Gaisin moved to Washington Heights in Manhattan, where he met fellow musicians Elisha Mlotek and Zachariah Goldschmiedt through a mutual friend.
 The three began playing together and formed Zusha in 2013.
 Their self-titled debut EP, released on November 28, 2014, reached No. 9 on Billboard's World Albums chart.

+Artistry

+Writing for Tablet in 2014, Hillel Broder described Gaisin's vocals as "forceful and far-ranging" and "a mix of Chris Martin and Regina Spektor", as well as sonically evoking instruments like guitar and saxophone.

 Other activities

 Outside of music, Gaisin is a certified mashgiach and provided kosher supervision to a Chinese restaurant in Washington Heights.
 He has led prayer services at Beth Hamedrash Hagodol and Chevra Ahavas Yisroel.
 He contributes essays and original music to the Jewish media website Hevria.

 Personal life

 Gaisin was engaged to Chanalee Elhyani in September 2019, and the couple married in January 2020.
 When announcing the birth of his second daughter in November 2022 via Zusha's Instagram, it was remarked that Gaisin now had "almost as many kids as albums".
-Gaisin's father passed away in 2019, and his death influenced the Zusha album When the Sea Splits.
+Gaisin's father died in 2019, and his death influenced the Zusha album When the Sea Splits.

 Gaisin has been a follower of Hasidism since high school and appeared on the Winter 2014 cover of Jewish Action promoting an article about neo-Hasidism.
 He has expressed a broad admiration for all strains of Hasidism, stating that "there exists in each one a complete form of the holy Baal Shem Tov."